Block Interpolation: A Framework for Tight Exponential-Time Counting Complexity: Applications of the Framework

-Using Theorem~\ref{thm: Block interpolation}, we then prove lower bounds for $\evalfix w{Z_{q}}$ at fixed $w\in\mathbb{Q}$.
-As in the previous examples, we first require a lower bound for $\coeff{Z_{q}}$, which we adapt from \cite{DBLP:journals/talg/DellHMTW14}. \begin{lem} \cite[Propositions~4.1~and~4.3]{DBLP:journals/talg/DellHMTW14} Assuming $\sharpETH$, the problem $\coeff{Z_{q}}$ for $q\in\mathbb{Q}\setminus\{1\}$ cannot be solved in time $2^{o(n)}$ on $n$-vertex graphs with $\mathcal{O}(n)$ edges.\footnote{In fact, we could also use block interpolation to simplify this result from \cite{DBLP:journals/talg/DellHMTW14} by performing an interpolation step that needed to be circumvented by the authors with some tricks.
-However, since Lemma~\ref{lem: tutte-coeff} was explicitly shown in \cite{DBLP:journals/talg/DellHMTW14}, we omit the self-contained proof that would still require some arguments which are very specific to the Tutte polynomial.} \end{lem} Note that the case $q=1$ is left uncovered by this lemma; we consequently cannot prove lower bounds at $q=1$.
-In \cite{DBLP:journals/talg/DellHMTW14}, the problem $\coeff{Z_{q}}$ is reduced to unweighted evaluation via \emph{Theta graphs} and \emph{wumps}, families of edge-gadgets that incur only $\mathcal{O}(\log^{c}n)$ blowup.
-This economical (but still\emph{ }not constant) factor however requires a quite involved analysis.
-Using block interpolation, we can instead use mere paths, and hence perform \emph{stretching}, a classical weight simulation technique for the Tutte polynomial \cite{JVW90,DBLP:journals/talg/DellHMTW14,DBLP:journals/siamcomp/GoldbergJ14}.
+Using Theorem~\ref{thm: Block interpolation}, we then prove lower bounds for $\evalfix w{Z_{q}}$ at fixed $q,w\in\mathbb{Q}$.
+As in the previous examples, we first require a lower bound for $\coeff{Z_{q}}$, which we adapt from \cite{DBLP:journals/talg/DellHMTW14}. \begin{lem} \cite[Propositions~4.1~and~4.3]{DBLP:journals/talg/DellHMTW14} Assuming $\sharpETH$, for each $q\in\mathbb{Q}\setminus\{1\}$, there are constants $\epsilon,C>0$ such that the problem $\coeff{Z_{q}}$ cannot be solved in time $O(2^{\epsilon n})$ on $n$-vertex graphs with $Cn$ edges.\footnote{In \cite{DBLP:journals/talg/DellHMTW14}, this result is stated as $\coeff{Z_{q}}$ not having $2^{o(m)}$ time algorithms for $q\in\mathbb{Q}\setminus\{1\}$.
+However, the paper actually shows the slightly stronger claim in the statement of the lemma.} \end{lem} \begin{rem} In fact, we could also use block interpolation to simplify this result from \cite{DBLP:journals/talg/DellHMTW14} by performing an interpolation step that needed to be circumvented by the authors with some tricks.
+However, since Lemma~\ref{lem: tutte-coeff} was already shown in \cite{DBLP:journals/talg/DellHMTW14}, we omit the self-contained proof that would still require some arguments which are very specific to the Tutte polynomial. \end{rem} Note that the case $q=1$ is left uncovered by this lemma, and we consequently cannot prove lower bounds at $q=1$, where $\coeff{Z_{1}}$ in fact becomes polynomial-time solvable.